Burning, scorch, burnt, volcanic (Sodom)

 The two sinful cities, as well as three others of the plain, experienced the wrath of Chedorlaomer's forces in the first series of battles mentioned in the Bible (Genesis 14).
 Their attempt to lure the enemy into the slime pits of the valley of Siddim failed miserably.

-The Sodom-led troops were forced to retreat, leaving their cities open to extensive looting by the victorious confederation of kings.
-It took a small but powerful army led by Abraham to stop the slaughtering and pillaging (see our article on the Bible's first war!).
+The troops led by Sodom were forced to retreat, leaving their cities open to extensive looting by the victorious confederation of kings.
+It took a small but powerful army led by Abraham to stop the slaughtering and pillaging.

-Congratulated on his victory by Sodom's king, Abraham is also greeted by the mysterious king of Salem named Melchizedek (Genesis 14:17 - 18).
+Congratulated on his victory by the city's king, Abraham is also greeted by the mysterious king of Salem named Melchizedek (Genesis 14:17 - 18).

 Fire and brimstone

-The grievous sins of Sodom, Gomorrah (and surrounding area), which included same-gender sex (hence the origination of the word "sodomy"), cried out for God's judgment.
+The grievous sins of Sodom, Gomorrah (and surrounding area), which included same-gender sex, cried out for God's judgment.
 In spite of Abraham's intercession to have the cities spared (Genesis 18), they were destroyed with brimstone (a highly flammable substance) and fire.

 The unique and complete annihilation of several cities of the plain (Deuteronomy 29:23) took place one year before the miraculous birth of Abraham's son Isaac (Genesis 18 - 19).
 God did, however, mercifully spare Zoar because of a special request made by Lot (Genesis 19:17 - 22).

-Interestingly, the destruction of the sinful cities is not only mentioned by Josephus (Antiquities of the Jews, chapters 9 and 11) but also in the Koran (sura liv.).
+Interestingly, the destruction of the sinful cities such as Gomorrah are not only mentioned by Josephus (Antiquities of the Jews, chapters 9 and 11) but also in the Koran (sura liv.).

 Revelation's Two Witnesses will be killed at their end of their ministry.
 Their bodies will be seen in Jerusalem, a city whose spiritual state is likened to those who inhabited Sodom (Revelation 11:8).